 For courses in health and physical education, expenses for supplies are qualified expenses only if they are related to athletics.
 This deduction is for expenses paid or incurred during the tax year.
-The deduction is claimed on either Line 23 of Schedule 1 (Form 1040) Additional Income and Adjustments to Income.
+The deduction is claimed on Line 10 of Schedule 1 (Form 1040) Additional Income and Adjustments to Income.

 You are an eligible educator if, for the tax year, you meet the following requirements: